Women still face discrimination in employment, compensation, and respect when they join the healthcare industry workforce.

 What healthcare consumers may not realize is that unfair treatment of women has repercussions.
 Medical communities lose out on crucial perspectives.

-Women make up about one-third of the physicians in the United States, most in areas such as family medicine, obstetrics and gynecology, and pediatrics.
+Women make up about one-third of the physicians in the United States, most in areas such as

 How about chief executives, medical school deans, and department chairs?